rvansa/keycloak/testsuite/performance/README.md

 The properties are loaded from `tests/parameters/provisioning/${provisioning.properties}.properties` file.
 Individual parameters can be overriden from command line via `-D` params.

-Default property set is `docker-compose/4cpus/singlenode`.
+Default property set is `4cpus/singlenode`.

 To load a custom properties file specify `-Dprovisioning.properties.file=ABSOLUTE_PATH_TO_FILE` instead of `-Dprovisioning.properties`.
-This file needs to contain all properties required by the specific combination of provisioner and deployment type.
+This file needs to contain all properties required by the deployment type.
+This file is intended to be shared across providers to avoid excessive duplication, therefore some properties may not apply to all provisioners (e.g. Docker-Compose configures cpusets directly while Openshift sets the CPU requirement with number of millicores).
-See examples in folder `tests/parameters/provisioning/docker-compose/4cpus`.
+See examples in folder `tests/parameters/provisioning/4cpus`.

 Available parameters are described in [`README.provisioning-parameters.md`](README.provisioning-parameters.md).

 #### Examples:
-- Provision a single-node deployment with docker-compose: `mvn verify -P provision`
+- Provision a single-node deployment with docker-compose: `mvn verify -P provision-docker`
-- Provision a cluster deployment with docker-compose: `mvn verify -P provision,cluster`
+- Provision a cluster deployment with docker-compose: `mvn verify -P provision-docker,cluster`
-- Provision a cluster deployment with docker-compose, overriding some properties: `mvn verify -P provision,cluster -Dkeycloak.scale=2 -Dlb.worker.task-max-threads=32`
+- Provision a cluster deployment with docker-compose, overriding some properties: `mvn verify -P provision-docker,cluster -Dkeycloak.scale=2 -Dlb.worker.task-max-threads=32`
-- Provision a cross-DC deployment with docker-compose: `mvn verify -P provision,crossdc`
+- Provision a cross-DC deployment with docker-compose: `mvn verify -P provision-docker,crossdc`
-- Provision a cross-DC deployment with docker-compose using a custom properties file: `mvn verify -P provision,crossdc -Dprovisioning.properties.file=/tmp/custom-crossdc.properties`
+- Provision a cross-DC deployment with docker-compose using a custom properties file: `mvn verify -P provision-docker,crossdc -Dprovisioning.properties.file=/tmp/custom-crossdc.properties`

 #### Provisioned System

-The `provision` operation will produce a `provisioned-system.properties` inside the `tests/target` directory with information about the provisioned system such as the type of deployment and URLs of Keycloak servers and load balancers.
+The `provision-*` operation will produce a `provisioned-system.properties` inside the `tests/target` directory with information about the provisioned system such as the type of deployment and URLs of Keycloak servers and load balancers.
 This information is then used by operations `generate-data`, `import-dump`, `test`, `teardown`.